MediaSFU/MediaSFU_SDK_Flutter/example/README.md

 This is an example Flutter project demonstrating the usage of the Mediasfu Flutter SDK.

 ## Overview
-This example project showcases different usage scenarios of the Mediasfu Flutter SDK, including broadcasting and chatting functionalities.
+This example project showcases different usage scenarios of the Mediasfu Flutter SDK, including broadcasting, chatting, webinar, conference, and generic functionalities.

 ### Usage
 To run the example project, you can use specific usage scenarios provided in the following files: